gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 Finally, the target database is started and configured with the settings required for auto scaling.
 And that's it!
 You now have a working copy of your database running (with auto scaling and node replacement features) in the AWS cloud.

-*The HP Vertica AWS Auto Scale package (including the new copy cluster feature) is not a formally tested or supported HP Vertica product.
+*The HP Vertica AWS Auto Scale package (including the new clone_local_to_cluster.sh feature) is not a formally tested or supported HP Vertica product.
 Nevertheless, we hope you feel encouraged to experiment, see what works, and post your feedback and best practices back to the community.*

 -------------